Home / Career Guides / Network Administrator

 Dealing with network outages, managing significant volumes of help desk requests, ensuring network security, and maintaining up-to-date knowledge in the technology field are some of the common challenges.
 Also, balancing the need for network accessibility and speed with security concerns can be tricky.

-How can new technologies like AI and machine learning impact this job in the future?
+How can new technologies like AI and machine learning impact network administrators in the future?

-AI and machine learning can automate routine tasks like monitoring and maintenance, freeing up these professionals to focus on more complex problems.
+AI and machine learning can automate routine tasks like monitoring and maintenance, freeing up administrators to focus on more complex problems.
 However, these technologies also add to the complexity of the network environment.
 Understanding and managing AI-enhanced networks can become a new area of expertise.